lawloretienne/QuickReturn/README.md

 QuickReturn
 ===========

-Showcases QuickReturn view as a header, footer, and both header and footer.
+QuickReturn is a library which showcases the QuickReturn UI pattern.
+It can be used for header views, footer views, or both header views and footer views.

 Support for ScrollView and ListView

-Now supports Twitter, Facebook, and Google+ QuickReturn
+Comes with examples of Twitter, Facebook, and Google+ QuickReturn views

 Download the app by clicking on the badge below.